-unit One of the following options indicating the unit of measure.
+- unit One of the following options indicating the unit of measure.
 If no option is specified, the default is megabytes.
-I IZ I alteration amount The amount of memory to be locked.

--k Kilobytes
+- -k Kilobytes

--m Megabytes
+- -m Megabytes

--p Pages
+- -p Pages

-- % A percentage of the installed memory
+-%A percentage of the installed memoryamountThe amount of memory to be locked.

-9.2.2 Effects of squeeze
+Effects of squeeze